uccser/cs-field-guide/csfieldguide/chapters/content/en/complexity-and-tractability/sections/tractability.md

 {panel end}

 Now, consider an algorithm that has a complexity of \( n^2 \) (there are lots that take roughly this number of steps, including selection sort which was mentioned earlier).
-Type in a value of 1,000,000 for *n*  to see how long it might take to sort a million items on a single processor (keep the number of steps per second at 1,000,000,000,000, but set the number of processors to just 1) — it should show that it will only take about 1 second on our hypothetical very fast machine.
+Type in a value of 1,000,000 for *n*  to see how long it might take to sort a million items on a single processor (keep the number of steps per second at 1,000,000,000,000, but set the number of processors to just 1) &ndash; it should show that it will only take about 1 second on our hypothetical very fast machine.
-Now put in 10 million for *n* — although it's sorting a list 10 times as big, it takes more than 10 times as long, and will now take a matter of minutes rather than seconds.
+Now put in 10 million for *n* &ndash; although it's sorting a list 10 times as big, it takes more than 10 times as long, and will now take a matter of minutes rather than seconds.
-At what value of *n* does the amount of time become out of the question — that is, how large would the problem need to be for it to take years to finish?
+At what value of *n* does the amount of time become out of the question &ndash; that is, how large would the problem need to be for it to take years to finish?
-Is anyone ever likely to be sorting this many values — for example, what if for some reason you were sorting the name of every person in the world, or every base in the human genome?
+Is anyone ever likely to be sorting this many values &ndash; for example, what if for some reason you were sorting the name of every person in the world, or every base in the human genome?

 {panel type="teacher-note"}